 But first: why should you even care about this?

-The reason for users suddenly dropping off is not that obvious, but it usually comes into light when you take a look at the form analytics.
-By looking into their user analytics data, an online travel firm Expedia found out that there was a single field in their form which cost it $12M worth of profit.
+Have a look at your site analytics and your form completion stats, and you’ll easily locate the pain points of your onboarding process.
+For example, by looking into their site data, an online travel firm Expedia found out that there was a single field in their form which cost it $12M worth of profit.
 Similarly, by making several small changes to its form and testing the outcome, a B2B IT company Iron Mountain found an increase in good-quality leads by 140%.

 Successful completion of the form depends on people's perceived value of what they will get by doing it and the effort it will take to do it, in what's called a balanced exchange of value.
 And here’s the thing, no matter how cool the thing you’re offering is, if it requires filling out a long and tedious form, users are more likely to find it just isn’t worth it and give up.

 There are several common issues with forms, the biggest one being they are too time-consuming but are also confusing and complicated for users (more so than you might think).
-An important factor is also security, particularly in forms which require users to submit sensitive data.
+An important factor is also security is also an issue, particularly in forms that require users to submit sensitive data.